Fimo

 Take care that Fimo is not exposed to temperatures above 130 ° C.

-exposed to temperatures above 200 ° C hydrochloride gas can be released.
+When baking at 110 ° C, no gas is developped.
+The odor that sometimes is perceived is an entirely harmless Fimo flavor.
+If Fimo is exposed to temperatures above 200 ° C hydrochloride gas can be released.
 This gas is already observed in very small amounts because even in small amounts it has an offensive odor.

-wrapping it in aluminum foil or plastic film and store at room temperature.
+After use the remaining Fimo can be retained by wrapping it in aluminum foil or plastic film and store at room temperature.
 Don't put it in the sun or come into contact with polystyrol, PVC, polystyrene.